-All releasing and detection devices in the Double-Interlock system shall be controlled by a Cross-Zoned Releasing Control Panel.
-Wire all connections according to information and detailed wiring diagrams in publications provided by the cross-zone Control Panel manufacturer.
+All releasing and detection devices in the double-interlock system shall be controlled by a Releasing Control Panel.
+Wire all connections according to information and detailed wiring diagrams in publications provided by the releasing Control Panel manufacturer.

-Connect the Low-Pressure Switch (P2) terminals Common and N.C. to Control Panel Initiating Zone 2.
+Connect the Low-Air-Supervised-Pressure Switch (P2) terminals Common and N.C. to the Control.
 These contacts must be in the open position when the system is pneumatically pressurized.
-Install firedetection devices to Initiating Zone 1.